Succulent Care: How to Grow Healthy Succulents at Home

 Low Maintenance and Highly Adaptable

-Most succulents thrive in bright, indirect light, typically found near south or west-facing windows.
+Most Succulents thrive in bright, indirect light, typically found near south or west-facing windows.
 They can tolerate common indoor temperatures and do not require high humidity levels, making them suitable for almost any home environment.
 Research from Iowa State University Extension also highlights succulents as one of the most reliable low-maintenance indoor plant groups.

 Wide Variety of Shapes and Styles